israelmarti/BiSpeD/README.md

 ```

 - **setrvs**
-> Measurement of radial velocities for each spectrum from data-set using cross-correlation with templates defined by the user.
-This task can be applied for SB1 and SB2 binary system; in case of double-line stars, the template for secondary companion star must also be provided.
+> Measurement of radial velocities for each spectrum from the dataset using cross-correlation with templates defined by the user.
+This task can be applied for SB1 and SB2 binary systems; in the case of double-line stars, the template of the secondary companion star must also be provided.
 The only mandatory parameter is spectra file list `lis` (string).
+>
 > Optional parameters:
 > - `ta`: spectrum template, in FITS extension with or without extension, for comparison with primary component (string);
 > - `tb`: spectrum template, in FITS extension with or without extension, for comparison with secondary component (string);